IloveDynamicProgramming/Autism-2022/README.md

 # Autism-2022
 **Author**: Tri Duc Nguyen

-**Inspiration**: This product is for the autistic children at Thien Duyen Mentor after my field trip last May.
+**Inspiration**: This product is for the autistic children at Thien Duyen Shelter after my field trip last May.

 **Three functions of this application**
   - Showing articles about infants to provide information for parents/guardians